Review: Ford Transit Courier (2014)

 Ford Transit Courier (2014): At A Glance

-The Transit Courier is Ford's smallest purpose built van.
-Based on the same platform as the Fiesta and B-MAX, the Transit Courier sits below the Transit Connect in the Ford van range and competes with the likes of the Citroen Nemo, Fiat Fiorino and the Mercedes-Benz Citan Compact.
+Based on the same platform as the Fiesta, the Transit Courier sits below the Transit Connect in the Ford van range and competes with the likes of the Fiat Fiorino and the compact version of the Mercedes-Benz Citan.

 The load area comes with six cargo tie-down points with four side-mounted panels plus there's the option of ultra-bright LED lighting.
-The maximum payload was 660kg, but this was downgraded to 590kg in 2018.
-One sliding side door is standard with the option of dual sliding doors.
+The maximum payload at launch is 660kg, but this was downgraded to 590kg for modes sold from 2018.
+One sliding side door is fitted as standard with the option of dual sliding doors.
 There's also a Kombi version which has a row of three seats in the back and glazed side doors.

 At launch, the Transit Courier had two diesel engines in the range – a 1.5-litre TDCi with 75PS and a 1.6 TDCi producing 95PS – plus Ford's impressive 1.0-litre EcoBoost petrol unit that's used in various Ford's like the Fiesta and B-MAX.
-In 2018 the 1.6 turbodiesel was replaced with a 100PS version of the 1.5-litre TDCi, with outputs split between 75 and 100PS.
+In 2018 the 1.6 turbodiesel was replaced with the 1.5-litre TDCi, with outputs split between 75 and 100PS.

 What does a Ford Transit Courier (2014) cost?